Query language

 Attention!

 The feature is not a replacement of MapReduce operations.
-The query execution engine has no scheduler and specifying a heavy query with full scan can cause cluster degradation.
-The YTsaurus service team is working to add more reliability when processing large queries, but there are no plans to develop the described SQL language dialect to replace MapReduce.
+The query execution engine has no scheduler, and specifying a heavy query with full scan can lead to cluster degradation.
+The YTsaurus service team is working to improve the reliability of processing large queries, but there are no plans to develop the described SQL language dialect as a replacement for MapReduce.

 Examples